Rob-Stallman/SCU_UHP_thesis/index.md

 <figure>
     <img src="./assets/images/mockup.png" alt="Figure 2"/>
     <figcaption>Figure 2.
-An initial mock-up of what became the homepage of `FCP`: a catalog of the forty EGs defined in the FCES study.</figcaption>
+An initial mock-up of what became the homepage of <code>FCP</code>: a catalog of the forty EGs defined in the FCES study.</figcaption>
 </figure>

 <figure style="margin:0em">